 That indeed dropped it below that area in early November.
 Yet much like the BUND rallying back above resistance and then dropping again, the GILT is now back into that 131.00-.50 area.
 While not as critical as the DECEMBER BUND FUTURE overrunning the 170.00-.50 range, next resistance is into 132.50-133.00.
-Even though there was no sustained weakness below its 131.50-.00 congestion on previous selloffs, it finally slipped below it temporarily on the early December Conservatives election victory prior to recovering; next lower support is 130.00 area with the 132.50-133.00 range remaining the key higher resistance that has now been exceeded for a new 3month high.
-Next resistance remains back up into the interim 134.00 area and more major 135.00 area.
-And it is obvious the weaker near-term data leaves the GILT in much better shape that either the T-NOTE or especially the BUND.
+Even though there was no sustained weakness below its 131.50-.00 congestion on previous selloffs, it finally slipped below it temporarily on the early December Conservatives election victory prior to recovering

+Next lower support was the 130.00 area with the 132.50-133.00 range remaining the key higher resistance that has now been exceeded for a new 3-month high.
+Next resistance was back up into the interim 134.00 area that had been exceeded on the recent surge and more major 135.00-.24 area.
+Next resistance above that is not until upper-135.00 area even if it has slipped back down into the 134.00 area at present.